-What EPA is Doing about Climate Change
+What EPA Is Doing about Climate Change

-EPA is taking a number of common-sense steps to address the challenge of
+EPA is taking a number of common-sense steps to address the challenge of climate change.

 Collecting Emissions Data